 To put it in simple terms, each year you are allowed to give a certain amount to as many people as you like, tax free.
 This year, that amount is about $15,000 (it changes a little each year, usually going up).
 So, if you gave $15,000 to each of your spouse and three kids each year for ten years, $600,00 of your estate would have passed to your heirs without triggering any tax consequences.
 There are, of course, various considerations to even this strategy, but you can see that there are tax planning options.

-If you believe you might be in danger of paying death taxes, you should see a professional to explore your options.
+If you believe you might be in danger of paying death taxes, you should see a professional trust and estate planning attorney to explore your options.